DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-22-including-study-sites-in-the-course-details.md

 We recently gave users the ability to [add ‘Study sites’](/publish-teacher-training-courses/adding-study-sites) in Publish teacher training courses (Publish).

-Study sites work like placement schools in that the user can select all study sites available for a course.
-Therefore, we updated the ‘Add course’ and the edit course flows to include ‘Study sites’.
+Study sites work like placement schools in that users can select all study sites available for a course.
+Therefore, we updated the ‘Add course’, and the edit course flows to include ‘Study sites’.

 ## What we changed